rsdoiel/antenna/columns.md

 ---

-## How you may find yourself on the front line of Trump's crackdown on immigration
+## How you may find yourself on the front line of Trump’s immigration crackdown

 date: 2025-04-29, from: Robert Reich's blog